Next Generation Biometrics Market

 -

-In October 2023, Synaptics introduced a next-generation fingerprint sensor with AI-powered fraud detection, enhancing security in financial transactions by enabling real-time detection of suspicious activity and strengthening digital payment safety.
+In October 2023, Synaptics introduced a next-generation fingerprint sensor equipped with AI-powered fraud detection to enhance security in financial transactions.
+The innovation enables real-time detection of suspicious activity, strengthening digital payment safety and reinforcing trust in biometric authentication systems.

 -